jeandrek/kea-browser/README.md

 A lightweight WebKit-based browser for the web

 ## Installation
-Get the latest release from [here](https://github.com/Jonathan50/kea-browser/releases).
+Get the latest source tarball from [here](https://github.com/Jonathan50/kea-browser/releases).
 If binaries are available for your platform you may want to download them instead.
 ### Building from source
 You should get the `kea-x.y.z.tar.gz` file instead of GitHub's generated archive \(unless you want to run Autotools\).